SigNote/SigNote-Specification/README.md

 SigNotes form a complete chain of trust via its SigChain, the chain of digital signatures that extend from a government's central reserve to the financial institutions, retailers and consumers who make use of reserve currency.

-The integrity of each signer in the SigChain is backed by the signature of Intermediate entities (Regional Mints, State Department, Treasury, Notaries) who extend the trust of government's central reserve.
+The integrity of each signer in the SigChain is backed by the signature of Intermediate entities (Regional Mints, State Department, Treasury, Notaries) who extend the trust of a government's central reserve.

 ```
                 +-----------------------------------------------------+